June 2017 Jerusalem attack: Attack

-In the evening of 16 June 2017, a Palestinian man attacked a 23-year old policewoman with a knife, fatally injuring her before being shot dead.
+In the evening of 16 June 2017, a Palestinian man attacked a 23-year old Border Police officer with a knife, fatally injuring her before being shot dead.
 Moments after that attack, two Palestinian men armed with improvised "carlo" submachine guns opened fire on several other policemen in a different location, injuring four police officers before being shot dead.
 The victim of the attacks was identified as 23-year-old Hadas Malka.

 The attackers were identified as 18-year-old Adel Hasan Ahmad Ankoush, 18-year-old Baraa Ibrahim Salih Taha, 19-year-old Osama Ahmad Dahdouh all from the West Bank village of Deir Abu Mash'al near Ramallah.
 According to the Israeli army at least two of the assailants were known to be part of a local cell and had been jailed in the past for throwing stones and firebombs.